An Introductory Guide to Flipping Houses

 There are two primary strategies for real estate investors: flipping houses and rental properties.
 As a newer investor, or someone interested in investing, you may have questions regarding what exactly is involved in flipping a property.

-Here is our complete introductory guide to flipping houses for BIG profit!
+Here is our complete introductory guide to flipping houses for a substantial profit!

 What is house flipping?

 House flipping involves buying a discounted property in need of repairs, renovating the property, and reselling it on the open market.
 To maximize profits when flipping a house, it’s important to improve the property before putting it back on the market.
-If the house is fairly new, it’s possible to “flip” it with only paint, flooring and other small cosmetic changes.
-More often however, house flipping includes bathroom and kitchen renovations, space redesigns and even additions to the house to either modernize the home or maximize the value by adding square footage – more about this later.
+If the house is fairly new, it’s possible to “flip” it with only some new paint, flooring, and other small cosmetic changes.
+More often, however, house flipping includes bathroom and kitchen renovations, space redesigns, and even additions to the house to either modernize the home or maximize the value by adding square footage—more about this later.

 Where should you begin with flipping houses?